 She put her hand on the floor, and ran it along the length of the crease.
 There was no latch, no dial, nothing to indicate how to turn the elevator on.

 She looked around the room.
-There had to be a switch somewhere, even it was hidden.
+There had to be a switch somewhere, even if it was hidden.
 She scrutinized the office, exploring each inch first with her eyes and then with her hands, picking up this item and putting it down, then picking up that item, looking behind it and putting it back where she’d found it again.
 Where in the blazes was the switch?
 She cursed in frustration, fruitlessly picking up books in order to check the wall behind the panel, just as one book suddenly stood out.

 A penny dreadful publication called Tales of Dead London.
 Its author was unnamed, but the name of its publisher was printed along the spine.
 Grimmer & Grimmer Books.
 An imprint of the Grimmer and Sons publishing company, Annabel assumed.